 I decided to start with livecoin.net.
 The exchange proved to be well protected, found only low-impact SELF XSS vulnerability (it remained self, clickjacking on the site and csrf in the post request is not present).
 I was paid $ 200 by fiat fund.

 Then I decided to go to okex.com.
-This exchange is very popular not only in China, but all over the world.
-Some functional is not fully translated into English, it is in Chinese, but it did not become a problem, the google translator extension helped me to quickly extract text and translate it without leaving the page.
+This exchange is very popular not only in China but all over the world.
+Some functionality is not fully translated into English, it is in Chinese, but it did not become a problem, the google translator extension helped me to quickly extract text and translate it without leaving the page.
 As in all other cases — I carefully checked security, including subdomains and directories.
-It turned out that https://www.okcoin.com/(6000 alexa china), https://www.okcoin.cn/ (9000 worldwide, 2000 in China) have exactly the same design and functionality as okex.
+It turned out that https://www.okcoin.com/(6000 Alexa china), https://www.okcoin.cn/ (9000 worldwide, 2000 in China) have exactly the same design and functionality as okex.
 This means that if I find a vulnerability on one of their sites, then the rest will also be exposed to it.
 Later I’ve looked in the user support (a little fantasy about how I load the shell into the ticket and it is running) and I’ve found a lot of vulnerabilities.
 I’ll talk about them below:

 1. Vulnerability iDOR https://www.okex.com/question/questionDetail.do?workOrderId=2550, allowed to view all 2500 okex tickets for that time, today the number has increased to 4898, and these are only tickets on one exchange.
 The ticket displays the full phone number, email, real name, text of the correspondence between the user and the support and the full path to the attachment.

 As it turned out later, many users undergo the verification procedure in the support service in order to increase their withdrawal limit.
 It is necessary to attach the person with the passport, or simply a photo of the passport.

 Here are some of these photos (Data is hidden):

 In addition to passports, there are also a lot of photos and screenshots from the device screens.